RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 Once a clip is present, it acts as a persistent time selection.
 You can grab a clip and move it, and anything in that time selection, to another spot.
 If the arranger clip overlaps with another then you can replace the "to" clip, or swap it with the original position of the clip that you're dragging.

+This is a welcome feature for simple block-like arrangements.
+In that regard it's better than what's offered by at least half the DAWs with this feature.

-The only thing potentially interesting about the base functionality is the "Swap" feature, but there's a bit more to it, and they _nearly_ got this right... but didn't hit the mark.
+From a wider perspective, the only thing potentially interesting about the base functionality is the "Swap" feature, but there's a bit more to it, and they _nearly_ got this right... but didn't hit the mark.

 ## Could be better...